Buddhism in France

 Buddhism is the third largest religion in France, after Christianity and Islam.

 France has over two hundred Buddhist meditation centers, including about twenty sizable retreat centers in rural areas.
-The Buddhist population mainly consists of Chinese, Vietnamese, Lao, Cambodian and Korean immigrants, with a substantial minority of native French converts and "sympathizers."
+The Buddhist population mainly consists of Chinese, Vietnamese, Lao, Cambodian, Korean and Japanese immigrants, with a substantial minority of native French converts and "sympathizers."
 The rising popularity of Buddhism in France has been the subject of considerable discussion in the French media and academy in recent years.

 Demographics

 In the early 1990s, the French Buddhist Union (UBF, founded in 1986) estimated there to be 600,000 to 650,000 Buddhists in France, with 150,000 French converts among them.
 In 1999, sociologist Frédéric Lenoir estimated there are 10,000 converts and up to 5 million "sympathizers," although other researchers have questioned these numbers.
 A 1997 opinion poll counted as sympathizers young people who feel "an intellectual affinity with Buddhism or expressed a sympathy to a Buddhist worldview."

-About three quarters of Buddhists in France come from Asian countries, especially South East Asia (Vietnam, Thailand, Cambodia, ...) and mainly practice Theravada Buddhism.
-The ethnologist Cécile Campergue indicates in 2013: “it is usual to distinguish two Buddhisms in the West: an“ ethnic ”Buddhism, mainly represented by Asian immigrants, and a conversion Buddhism intended for Westerners such as Tibetan Buddhism.
+About three quarters of Buddhists in France come from Asian countries, especially Southeast Asia, and mainly practice Theravada Buddhism.
+In 2013, the ethnologist Cécile Campergue indicated that “it is usual to distinguish two Buddhisms in the West: an 'ethnic' Buddhism, mainly represented by Asian immigrants, and a conversion Buddhism intended for Westerners such as Tibetan Buddhism.
 The figures for converted Buddhists are still uncertain (it is difficult to count them because there is no written record of their conversion).
 According to the Buddhist Union of France, France has a million practicing Buddhists, including 700,000 of Asian origin and 300,000 of French origin (some speak of double or even triple).
-A little more than a quarter of them, in increasing progression, are originating in France and practicing mainly Zen Buddhism (Mahayana), or Tibetan Buddhism (Vajrayana).
-They are mostly recent converts.
+A little more than a quarter of them, in increasing progression, are originating in France and practicing mainly Zen or Tibetan Buddhism.
+They are mostly recent converts."

 History

 Alexandra David-Néel was an important early French Buddhist.
-She is best known for her 1924 visit to the forbidden (to foreigners) city of Lhasa, capital of Tibet, and wrote more than 30 books about Buddhism, philosophy, and her travels.
-In 1911 Alexandra traveled to India, to further her study of Buddhism.
+Best known for her 1924 visit to Tibet, including Lhasa, she wrote more than 30 books about Buddhism, philosophy, and her travels.
+In 1911 David-Néel traveled to India to further her study of Buddhism.
 She was invited to the royal monastery of Sikkim, where she met Maharaj Kumar (crown prince) Sidkeon Tulku.
 She became Sidkeong's "confidante and spiritual sister" (according to Ruth Middleton), and perhaps his lover (Foster & Foster).
 She also met the 13th Dalai Lama twice in 1912, and had the opportunity to ask him many questions about Buddhism—a feat unprecedented for a European woman at that time.

 In the late 1960s and early 1970s, Buddhist teachers of various traditions began to visit France, as detailed below.